-Even though that C2 services were around for a while, it was not until the June of 2021 that we got DSM 7, and with it five new C2 services.
+Even though C2 services were around for a while, it was not until June of 2021 that we got DSM 7, and with it five new C2 services.

-More details on the whole collection you can read in the following article.
+More details on the whole collection can be read in the following article.

-Today, one of the most important Synology app got its own dedicated support with the C2 cloud, C2 Surveillance.
+Today, one of the most important Synology apps has its own dedicated support with the C2 cloud, C2 Surveillance.

 C2 Surveillance, like most other C2 services, is a commercial one offering a free trial but after that, the prices are as follows:

 In order to be able to use this service, you will need a NAS with a compatible version of Surveillance Station 9 and a valid Synology Account.
 After the service is out of beta, you will need a valid payment method as well.